rmswalsh74/revolut/readme.md

 Here is the Transfer application.

 It simply transfers money from one account to another.
+It works for an Intra Bank Transfer only.

 There are curl scripts available to test the functionality in the /curl top level directory